ifyoudieincanada/user_service/README.md

       register more accounts, but who really cares tbh.

       Users `has_many` Permissions.
-  * Genders
-      The Genders table contains a set of genders that are dynamically-creatable by a User.
-The columns for the Genders table are as follows:

-      `name`, the name of the gender, can be NULL `nominative`, the Nominative pronoun, He/She/Ae
-      `accusative`, the Accusative pronoun, Him/Her/Aer
-      `pronomial_possessive`, the Pronomial Possessive pronoun, His/Her/Aer
-      `predicative_possessive`, the Predicative Possessive pronoun, His/Hers/Aers
-      `reflexive`, the Reflexive pronoun, Himself/Herself/Aerself

-      The Genders table has a `has_many` relationship with the Users table.

-      The Genders table has a unique constraint across all the keys, so there cannot be duplicate genders.

-      By allowing users to create their own genders, we will get submissions such as `Apache Attack Helicopter`, and `FuckGender`.
-This is fine by me tbh.
   * Permissions
       Permissions should be a list of named permissions that other services will recognize and be able to adapt to.